Looking For A Nude Vacation This Winter? Try One of These Excellent Naturist Resorts

 If you don’t have the cash for a Caribbean getaway, there are a few places you can visit without leaving the country.

-5. Living Waters Spa in Desert Hot Springs, California
+5. Living Waters nude Spa vacation in Desert Hot Springs, California

 This is a small but special clothing-optional spa and hotel in the desert, where it’s warm year-round.
 It’s quite a lovely place to relax and unwind.
 Their outdoor hot tub and pool are filled with natural mineral water drawn straight from a ground well.
 They also come with a fantastic view of the San Jacinto mountains.
 A Finnish sauna and massage therapy round out the spa experience.

-You can visit for a day or stay overnight in one of their comfy rooms.
+You can visit Living Waters nude spa for a day or stay overnight in one of their comfy rooms.
 No restaurant on-site, but they do serve breakfast for overnight guests and host a wine-and-cheese hour in the afternoon.

 - Breast cancer survivors can get a 25% discount on the rates here.
 (This is a YNA affiliate club, so our members also get a 20-25% discount.)